FabianaCampanari/Object-Oriented-Programming/README.md

 ## 🖥️ Creating a Virtual Environment on macOS Using pip and venv

-These commands help you manage Python dependencies by creating a virtual environment, saving installed packages to a file, and then installing those packages when needed. 📱 is optional
+These commands help you manage Python dependencies by creating a virtual environment, saving installed packages to a file, and then installing those packages when needed. 📱 is

   -  List installed Python packages and their versions: